aisultanios/RebFit/README.md

 <details>
 <summary>📸 Images of the running app</summary>

-## Training Plans as well as all the information in text-format is stored on google firebase servers.
-User is given 3 types of training plans: 1.
+## Training Plans as well as all the information in text-format are stored on Google Firebase and are accessed through a JavaScript Backend.
+Users are given 3 types of training plans: 1.
 Build Muscle, 2.
 Lose Weight, 3.
 General Plans.
 For users who wants to test the app there are a dozen of free workouts.

 ![First Page Device](https://user-images.githubusercontent.com/36818367/207736014-bfef936e-a89f-4115-a786-71697d93c250.jpg)